-The only kind of chicken soup that graces my kitchen is a majorly flavorful Chicken Posole!
+My favorite kind of chicken soup (aside from my delicious Chicken Tortilla Soup recipe) that graces my kitchen is a majorly flavorful Chicken Posole!
 It’s beyond easy.
-Chicken cooked in a spiced broth with hominy and then topped with all my favorite toppings… avocado + cheese, duh!
-Puts your ordinary chicken noodle soup to shame 🙂
+Chicken cooked in a spiced broth with hominy and then topped with all my favorite toppings... avocado + cheese, duh!
+It takes your ordinary chicken noodle soup up a few notches! 🙂

-Okay, that might have been a bit harsh… but I’ve just never been one for chicken noodle soup.
-Chicken Posole, on the other hand is something I can absolutely get behind.
+Chicken Posole is something I can absolutely get behind when it comes to your cold weather, make me feel better, soup.
 It’s exactly what I want when I’m looking for something simple, light, healthy and DELICIOUS!
-So when someone (namely my husband) asks me for a chicken noodle soup to fight a cold, this is as close as it’s gonna get.
+So when someone (namely my husband) asks me for a chicken noodle soup to fight a cold, this is what he is going to get.

 - 1 pound chicken breast

 - 4 cups chicken stock

 - ½ teaspoon chopped fresh oregano